 Everything started couple of years back by reading Stephen Covey’s 7 Habits and David Allen’s Getting Things Done (which I haven’t read, but have read other books/articles discussing it, like Zen-to-done).
 But with the recent development of apps and Cloud solutions I had to re-visit my “system”.

-Together with mentioned books (The Organized Mind, Steven Covey and David Allen books) I highly recommend checking to following ones as well.
+Together with the mentioned books (The Organized Mind, Steven Covey, and David Allen books) I highly recommend checking to following ones as well.
 They are much shorter and get to the point immediately.

 The “Factory of One” is such a great book that influenced most of what I am writing here.
 There is a free webinar HERE which outlines the whole Lean/Agile idea of personal productivity.

 Reboot your life is also great little book that sets you up straight with your goals, projects and tasks.
 Besides, the author’s second book “The Science of Successful Organization Change” is also very funny and insightful book on leadership and change management.

 “Personal Kanban” is a book about visualizing your work (this is called “information radiator” in Lean/Agile practices) to get the big picture and spot the bottle necks.
 It is great way to create clarity and transparency not only in personal area, but mostly in group and corporation settings.
 Will touch this more later.
 In the mean time watch the short video below.
 Also check Jim Benson website.

 There is also free Wiki that outlines “Getting Results the Agile Way” book HERE.
 It is small book, but quite repetitive – so I guess wiki is enough the get the key message.